TIBCOSoftware/TIBCO-Messaging/samples/java/eftl/readme.txt

  com.tibco.eftl.samples.Publisher

     Basic publisher program that demonstrates the use of publishing eFTL messages.

  com.tibco.eftl.samples.Subscriber

     Basic subscriber program that demonstrates the use of subscribing to eFTL messages.

  com.tibco.eftl.samples.SharedDurable

     Basic subscriber program that demonstrates the use of shared durable subscriptions.

  com.tibco.eftl.samples.LastValueDurable

     Basic subscriber program that demonstrates the use of last-value durable subscriptions.

+ com.tibco.eftl.samples.Request

+    Basic request program that demonstrates the use of sending a request and receiving a reply.

+ com.tibco.eftl.samples.Reply

+    Basic reply program that demonstrates the use of sending a reply in response to a request.

  com.tibco.eftl.samples.KVSet

     Basic key-value program that demonstrates the use of setting a key-value pair in a map.

  com.tibco.eftl.samples.KVGet

     Basic key-value program that demonstrates the use of getting a key-value pair from a map.

  com.tibco.eftl.samples.KVRemove

     Basic key-value program that demonstrates the use of removing a key-value pair from a map.